Jonathan-Jesni/synthetic-data-object-detection/README.md

 Results

-The model performs very well on the validation set, consistently detecting all three objects.
+The trained model performs very well on the validation set and consistently detects all three objects.

 A small number of prediction images were manually selected and saved in:

 assets/predictions/

-These images show the final model’s inference results.
+These images demonstrate the final model’s inference results.

 Running Inference

-Example command to run prediction on validation images:
+To run inference on validation images:

 yolo predict model=models/yolov8n_synthetic_final.pt source=dataset/images/val imgsz=640 device=cpu